Ferienregion Lenzerheide / Voa principala 37, 7078 Lenzerheide

 The Catholic parish church of St. Calixtus was built in 1513-1519 on the remains of a Carolingian church first mentioned around 814.
-In the choir there is a masterfully carved late Gothic winged altar, which is considered to be the most important Graubünden.
-Due to landslides, the church tower is skewed.
-The castle ruins "Belfort" is an imposing complex, built in 1228-31 by the Lords of Vaz, in a lower and upper castle.
+In the choir stands a masterfully carved late Gothic winged altar, which is considered the most important in Graubünden.
+Due to landslides, the church tower is crooked.
+The castle ruin "Belfort" is an imposing complex, divided into a lower and an upper castle, built in 1228-31 by the Lords of Vaz.
 It was stormed and burned down in 1499 during the Swabian War.
 In 2002-07 the ruins were restored and can be visited.
-The village image of Alvaschein/Alvaschagn has been awarded as a "local image with national significance".
+The villagescape of Alvaschein/Alvaschagn was awarded as a "townscape of national importance".

 Responsible for this content Verein Parc Ela.

 This website uses technology and content from the Outdooractive platform.